chaohuang/mirror_mmetric/README.md

                      true)
       --unoriented   If set, comparison will not consider faces orientation for comparisons.

- pcc and pcqm modes, near lossless options:
-      --topologyFile arg  path to the topology text file matching modelB topology to modelA topology.
-Setting option with non empty filename will activate the test.

  pcc mode options:
       --singlePass          Force running a single pass, where the loop is